ThunbergOlle/SteamTradeBot/README.md

 # SteamTradeBot :fire:
 This project is an open source tradebot that should make tradebots available for everyone.
-If you are a big trading website, if you are a small trader in your spare time or even a YouTuber with lots of trade offers.
 There are 8 simple steps to set it up, then you should be good to go.
 We have a UI that is updated in real-time with the offers received.

 **Want a custom bot designed for your needs?
 Contact olle.thunberg03@gmail.com for more info**